Aju100/Aju100/README.md

 ### Hi there 👋

 🔭 I'm Aju.
 I'm freshman CS student from Nepal who is interested in Dev + Infosec.
-Apart from Academic, I am partime cloud engineer at techkraft.
+Apart from Academic, I am partime Cloud Developer Apprentice at techkraft.
 Thanks for dropping by!

 🌱 I'v blogged here 1 year https://csaju.com/. <br>